 Why Litz Wire Matters

-Wire Count: 4 vs. 8 Cores
+Wire Count: 4 Core vs. 8 Core vs. 16 Core IEM Cable

 8-core braids have become the new standard, while 4-core designs are often found in entry-level models.
 More wires typically mean wider soundstage, but don’t dramatically alter the base tonal character.
+16-core cables, while less common, offer even greater resolution and improved separation between instruments.

 Shielding: Myth or Must-Have?